autonomous1/ssh_tunnel_proxy/README.md

 runCmd();
 ```

-### The following code is an example of use of the api with electronjs.
+Example of use of the api with electronjs.

 main.js:
 ```js